pb82/MissMatch/README.md

 API
 ===

-The API consists mainly of three functions:
+The API consists of three functions:

   - **match** takes a value to match and a JavaScript Objekt containing the patterns and handlers.
 If one of the patterns matches, then the result of it's handler is executed.